Tagliatela College of Engineering Inducts 2018 Hall of Fame Class

 Outstanding Young Alumni Award

-Carolina Ramirez-Blier ’09, senior design quality engineer at Medtronics and an adjunct professor in the Tagliatela College of Engineering, received the Outstanding Young Alumni Award.
+Carolina Ramirez-Blier ’09, senior design quality engineer at Medtronics and an adjunct faculty in the Tagliatela College of Engineering, received the Outstanding Young Alumni Award.

 When she thinks of the message she wants her mechanical engineering students to carry with them, it’s that the field of engineering needs a rich tapestry of voices.
 "When people come from different backgrounds, it brings new perspectives, and that can totally help make a team and a project successful," she said.